 Safe transport of students is a shared responsibility between the school, students, and parents.
-Please read the following information with your child and impress upon him/her the need for observing the following rules: As part of Union County Public Schools Discipline Plan, drivers will report the names of violators to the school office.
+Please read the following information with your child and impress upon him/her the need following rules.
+As part of Union County Public Schools Discipline Plan, drivers will report the names of violators to the school office.
 Parents will be notified of the violations, and the following consequences will occur with each infraction.